slimslenderslacks/nixos-config/README.md

 After the VM reboots, run the full bootstrap, this will finalize the NixOS customization using this configuration:

+(if using `vm-aarch64-utm`, clear the CD/DVD drive before rebooting)

 ```
 $ make vm/bootstrap
 ```